Residents of New Mexico compound indicted on federal charges

 FILE - This Aug.
 10, 2018, file photo shows a ramshackle compound in the desert area of Amalia, N.M.
 Five former residents of the compound in northern New Mexico where a 3-year-old boy's body was found last ... more

-Jany Leveille, 35; Siraj Ibn Wahhaj, 40; Hujrah Wahhaj, 37; Subhanah Wahhaj, 35; and Lucas Morton, 40, are scheduled to appear Wednesday afternoon in federal court in Albuquerque.
+Jany Leveille, 35; Siraj Ibn Wahhaj, 40; Hujrah Wahhaj, 37; Subhanah Wahhaj, 35; and Lucas Morton, 40, are scheduled to appear Wednesday in federal court in Albuquerque for arraignment and detention hearings, where public defenders are expected to be appointed to represent them.

 The grand jury indictment alleges they transported firearms and ammunition from Georgia to New Mexico in December 2017.